AstroTech Instructors and Staff

 AstroTech Co-Principal Investigator and Lead Instructor

-Her specialty areas include Adaptive optics (AO), Astrometry, Black holes, Galactic Centers, Optical/infrared instrumentation, Resolved Stellar Populations, Star and Cluster Formation, The Stellar Initial Mass Function.
-Prof. Lu works on several instrumentation teams that aim to improve AO on the ground and infrared astrometry from space, including the Thirty Meter Telescope IRIS instrument, the ‘imaka project to test very wide-field AO, the W.M.
-Keck AO system, and the WFIRST Astrometry working group.
+Jessica Lu is an Associate Professor of Astronomy at University of California Berkeley.
+Her specialty areas include Adaptive optics (AO), Astrometry, Black holes, Stars, Galactic Centers, Optical/infrared instrumentation.
+Prof. Lu works on several instrumentation teams that aim to improve AO and astrometry from the ground and space, including the W.M.
+Keck AO system, the Thirty Meter Telescope IRIS instrument, the ‘imaka project, and the Roman Space Telescope astrometry group.
+She is the Project Scientist for the Keck All-Sky Precision Adaptive Optics (KAPA) instrument.

 AstroTech Co-Principal Investigator and Instructor

-As the Director of the Institute of Scientitst & Engineer Educators (ISEE) at University of California Santa Cruz.
+Lisa Hunter is the Director of the Institute for Scientist & Engineer Educators (ISEE) at University of California Santa Cruz.
 She has been collaborating with the telescopes and the astronomy community for 20 years to offer programs aimed at the undergraduate to professional levels.
 Her work has focused on equity and inclusion, development of professional skills, and effective teaching and mentoring.
-She leads the nationally recognized Akamai Workforce Initiative, which is aimed at building a local workforce for telescopes in Hawaii, and numerous other programs at ISEE.

 Cynthia Nelly Carrión